EricGebhart/plysp/README.md

 This isn't clojure.
 I am a clojure programmer, and this is not that.
 Going with a [BNF](https://en.wikipedia.org/wiki/Backus–Naur_form) parser changes things from the start.
-But, I know clojure, and I have studied source.
-So it's related, like all lisps.
+Python is a very different thing than Java, so it's just going to be different.
+I would say this is a lisp with a dialect that will be familiar to Clojure programmers.
 [Clojure is here](https://github.com/clojure/clojure)

 ### Clojure-py